Telefonica/opengateway-developers-website/catalog/qod/qod.md

 To do this, the application must ensure that the end user has adequate connectivity to watch it, regardless of the number of simultaneous users watching the sporting event in the same location.

-## Overview of the QoD Wifi CAMARA API
+## Overview of the QoD CAMARA API

 ### High level definition

-The QoD Wifi CAMARA API is a software interface that enable application developers to integrate network configuration and optimization functionalities into their software, without the need for the End Users to run complex processes on their devices.
+The QoD CAMARA API is a software interface that enable application developers to integrate network configuration and optimization functionalities into their software, without the need for the End Users to run complex processes on their devices.

 This functionality easily allows applications to gain the ability to interact seamlessly with mobile network operator systems, so developers can focus on provide a better user experience.